Jamie Dimon: J.P. Morgan (2004–present)

-Fines and legal settlements

-According to Good Jobs First's violation tracker, during Dimon's time heading JPMorgan Chase, the bank was fined $38 billion in total by the U.S. government, for legal and regulatory infractions.
-In 2013, under Dimon, JPMorgan Chase reached a then-record $13 billion settlement ($11 billion of which was tax deductible) with the US government, which was the second largest (behind Bank of America's $16.65 billion settlement) in relation to the mis-selling of mortgage-backed securities in the years leading up to the 2007–2008 financial crisis.
-The bank said, "Under Mr. Dimon's stewardship, the Company has fortified its control infrastructure and processes and strengthened each of its key businesses, while continuing to focus on strengthening the Company's leadership capabilities across all levels."

-Dimon described the settlement as "unfair," and said he "had to control his rage" regarding the topic, with most of the government claims against his company being for dealings that took place at companies before JPMorgan Chase bought them, as a result of the financial crisis.
-It is estimated that 70–80% of the dealmaking for the settlement was due to the outstanding legal exposures of Bear Stearns and Washington Mutual, which JPMorgan Chase had acquired at the encouragement of Treasury Secretary Hank Paulson, New York Fed President Timothy Geithner and other federal officials who helped broker the acquisitions, encouraged communication among the parties and even contributed financially to facilitate the transactions.
+In January 2026, Trump filed a $5 billion lawsuit against JPMorgan Chase and Dimon claiming his accounts were closed for "political reasons".

+In June 2026, Dimon hosted a roadshow to pitch investors on the IPO of SpaceX.

 Compensation

 Dimon is one of the few bank chief executives to have become a billionaire, largely because of his stake in JPMorgan Chase.
 He received a $23 million pay package for fiscal year 2011, more than any other bank CEO in the US.
 However, his compensation was reduced to $11.5 million in 2012 by JPMorgan Chase following a series of controversial trading losses that amounted to $6 billion.
 On January 24, 2014, it was announced that Dimon would receive $20 million for his work in 2013; a year of record profits and stock price under Dimon's reign, despite significant losses that year due to scandals and payments of fines.
 The award was a 74% raise, which included over $18 million in restricted stock.

-Dimon received $34.5 million from JPMorgan Chase in fiscal year 2022, $36 million in fiscal year 2023, and $39 million in fiscal year 2024.
+Dimon received $34.5 million from JPMorgan Chase in fiscal year 2022, $36 million in fiscal year 2023, $39 million in fiscal year 2024, and $43 million in fiscal year 2025 (a 10.3% increase).
+The bank credited Dimon for his "longstanding exemplary leadership" and "continued development of top executives."